ge90toga/a3tester/README.md

 (3) To conduct test, run the following command `python3 a3tester.py <testfilePath> <indexPath> "term1" "term2"`.

 Please DONT'T add './' for your index and text directory.
 If your have the above folder structure and say your
 <your-test-dir> is "testfiles", your index directory is "index".
-Run following:
+Here Are some example testcases I used, you can also
+pick any word you want to search.
 ```
 python3 a3tester.py testfiles/booknmail booknmail.idx "david" "tim"
 python3 a3tester.py testfiles/books200m 200m.idx "apple" "banana" "rock"